koleshjr/Web_scraping_with_selectolax/README.md

 # Web_scraping_with_selectolax
-Using selectolax for web scraping
+Using selectolax paired with playwright for web scraping